Common categories of Alternative Investments include:

 In alternative investments, deal-by-deal waterfall distributions are more advantageous to the general partner (GP) due to the timing of performance fee cash flows.
 The performance of each deal is evaluated as each investment is exited, potentially earning the GP a performance fee.
 Under the whole-of-fund method, the GP is paid performance fees only at the end of the fund’s life.

-These readings focus on real estate, private equity, and commodities.
-The readings describe real estate investments, both private and public, and methods for analysis and evaluation.
-Private equity, including venture capital and leveraged buyouts, is examined from the perspectives of both a private equity firm evaluating equity portfolio investments and an investor considering participation in a private equity fund.
+These readings focus on real estate, private equity, and commodities and describe real estate investments, both private and public, and methods for analysis and evaluation.
+Private equity, including venture capital and leveraged buyouts, is examined from the perspectives of a private equity firm evaluating equity portfolio investments and an investor considering participation in a private equity fund.
 Strategies involving commodity hedging are also discussed.

-The CFA Level 2 Alternative Investment (AI) is not only fundamental to passing CFA Level 2 but to succeeding in the CFA overall.
+The CFA Level 2 Alternative Investment (AI) is fundamental to passing CFA Level 2 and succeeding in the CFA overall.

 Exam Weighting